-It’s easy for people working with abused and neglected children to become cynical when they discover that five and ten year old state ward children are proscribed Prozac like drugs instead of receiving mental health care that would make them whole.
-It’s painful to be in the moment with a child that has suffered awful…
+It’s easy for people working with abused and neglected children to become cynical when they discover that five and ten year old state ward children are forced onto Prozac like drugs instead of receiving mental health care that would make them whole.
+It’s painful to be in the moment with a child that has suffered…

 Today’s heartening Star Tribune article gave me hope that I’ve not had in decades for the saving of abused and neglected children from extended traumas and ruined lives.